How to Vacuum a Pool: Complete Step-by-Step Guide

 Proper Vacuuming Technique

 Effective pool vacuuming requires systematic approach and proper technique.
-Start at the shallow end and work toward the deep end, allowing debris to settle in areas you haven't cleaned yet.
+Start at the shallow end and work toward the deep end, allowing debris to flow toward areas with better suction.

 Movement Patterns

 Use slow, deliberate movements - rushing will stir up debris and reduce suction efficiency.
 Create overlapping strokes covering the entire pool bottom, similar to mowing a lawn.
-For best results, move the vacuum head no faster than one foot per second.
+For best results, move the vacuum head approximately 6 inches every 6-10 seconds.

 When encountering heavy debris accumulation, use a slight lifting motion to help debris enter the vacuum head.
 For algae or fine particles, make multiple passes over the same area.